tomsquest/docker-radicale/README.md

 ## User/Group ID

-Sharing files from the host and the container can be problematic: the `radicale` user **in** the container does not match the user running the container **on** the host.
+Sharing files from the host and the container can be problematic because the `radicale` user **in** the container does not match the user running the container **on** the host.

-To solve this, this image offers three options:
+To solve this, this image offers three options (see below for details):

-- Use a user/group with id `2999` on the host
+- Create a user/group with id `2999` on the host
-- Specify a custom user/group id on run
+- Specify a custom user/group id on `docker run`
 - Build the image with a custom user/group

-#### User/Group 2999
+#### Option 1.
+User/Group 2999

 The image creates a user and a group with Id `2999`.
 You can create an user/group on your host matching this Id.